DreamCoder123/Cyber-Security-Questions-and-Answer/README.md

 Want to know How to become a cyber security engineer in 2023? check this blog out!

+15. What steps will you take to secure a server?
+A server that is secured uses the Secure Socket Layer (SSL) protocol to encrypt and decrypt data to protect it from unauthorized access.

+Below are the four steps to secure a server:

+Step 1: Secure the root and administrator users with a password

+Step 2: Create new users who will manage the system

+Step 3: Do not give remote access to administrator/default root accounts

+Step 4: Configure firewall rules for remote access

 To Know More..
 https://intellipaat.com/blog/interview-question/cyber-security-interview-questions/